Doodleverse/SDStools/fromMark/analysis/README.md

 # SDStools/fromMark/analysis

 This will contain scripts for analysis tools for CoastSeg shoreline data.
+I encourage others to take a look at the code or my thoughts here and offer some insight.

 # Explanation with synthetic timeseries